epfl-cs358/cs358-resources/contrib/README.md

 # How to contribute

 If you have an artifact that you want to contribute, first decide of what kind it is -- CAD, code, or combined  solution.
-Do not contribute your entire team project -- for this your have your dedicated repo, to which we will link from here.
+Do not contribute your entire team project -- for this you have your dedicated repo, to which we will link from here.

 It does make sense to first ask the course staff how we think about you contributing a specific artifact, before you put work into polishing your submission, though this is not strictly required.

 Create a directory with a descriptive name not used for an artifact in this repository yet, and add your files.
 Your entire contribution should be inside a single directory (which of course may have subdirectories).
 Include a README.md descriping your artifact and what to do, and credit yourself and your co-creators.
 Try to make your contribution as clean, robust, and useful as possible.
 We may reject a submission that is too preliminary (though you can re-submit after fixing the weaknesses).

 Fork this repo, add your directory to the fitting subdirectory of contrib (cad, code, or solution), and create a pull request.
+Make sure you have check the license implications first, and tell us which team you belong to, since github handles are nearly anony,ous.
 Do not add your contributions to top-level directories other than contrib.
 We may move your directory to a suitable top-level directory later.

 For CAD contributions, we ask that you provide a Fusion360 archive (.f3d/.f3z) file AND a .step file.
 If your parts are to be 3d-printed, please also provide .stl files.
 For a design to be laser-cut, please also provide .dxf files.